andreanisme/CSS-isme/README.md

 	em-base(#px) // converts the value to pixels, based on the base-line-height.

-We also tend to like these for fine-tuning elements such as letter spacing.
+I also tend to like these for fine-tuning elements such as letter spacing.

 #### Using with Wordpress